votingworks/arlo-cvr-encryption/README.md

 we had to specify the AWS security policies (IAM) in order to ensure that our EC2 virtual machines can speak to our S3 buckets.
 These almost certainly are far less than optimal.
-When in doubt, when making a new S3 bucket, you'll be dorking with the IAM policies until you can get everything mounted correctly with `s3fs`.
+When in doubt, when making a new S3 bucket, you'll be dorking with the IAM policies.
+If you're just reading the results of somebody else's election, then their S3 bucket should be world-readable.
+You just specify the S3-style URL.

 Within `aws-config.yaml`:
-- The current specified `max_workers` and `initial_workers` are the biggest we could run without triggering a weird crashy behavior in Ray.
-They're working on it.
-Other Ray loads use far more nodes than arlo-e2e, so it's something about the way we stress the cluster that's different.
+- The current specified `max_workers` and `min_workers` are designed to allocate the maximum number of nodes, right away.
+Note that these are counts of the number of "virtual computers", each of which may have multiple "virtual CPUs."
+Ray seems to work well with up to 64 vCPUs per virtual machine.
+  After that, the Linux kernel seems to run out of resources.

 - The "worker" nodes we're currently using are `c5a.16xlarge` (beefy 64 vCPU AMD machines), with `c5.16xlarge` (similarly beefy Intel machines as an alternate), with a